semra06/bikesharing/README.md

 For educational and research purposes only.
 Follow the dataset’s license terms.
 *→ Always verify usage rights before commercial deployment.*
+Jupyter Notebook for end-to-end experiment monitoring and rapid iteration.
 ---

 ## Feature Engineering and Model Selection